Miami’s New and Pre-Construction Condo Update: April 2020

 May 06, 2020 May 06, 2020

-With construction in Miami considered an essential business as part of the COVID-19 shut-downs, Miami’s condo pre-construction market continued with announcements, planned new construction and completions.
+With construction in Miami considered an essential business as part of the COVID-19 shut-downs, Miami’s pre-construction condo market continued with announcements, planned new development and building completions.
 South Beach’s Raleigh Hotel is ready for a facelift along with the addition of a brand-new tower of condos.
 Sunny Isles’ Ritz Carlton Condo Residences celebrated their completion and loan pay-off.
-And, one Coral Gables condo developer has a limited period offer for buyers hesitant to part ways with their money in such unpredictable times.
-Read on for details about these condo pre-construction updates and more below:
+And, one Coral Gables condo developer has a limited time offer for buyers.

 At about 75% sold, developers Lionheart Capital celebrated the grand opening of the ultra-luxury oceanfront development of The Ritz-Carlton Residences, Miami Beach, including 111 condo units and 15 stand-alone villas designed by Piero Lissoni.
 Given the social distancing requirements of the COVID-19 pandemic, the sales team is offering virtual tours via Facetime.